- Spanish, English

 Conde de Valanciana Ophthalmology Institute, Ciudad de México.

-Novartis Continuing Education, on-line program
+Novartis Continuing Education, online program

 Duke University School of Medicine, Image Reading Center, Durham, NC.

-Cornerstone of Clinical Research.
+The cornerstone of Clinical Research.

 Global Health University, Unite for Sight.